Barry Baggley: Youth career

-In July 2021 he signed a new three-year contract with Fleetwood.
+Altrincham loan

 On 26 October 2021, Baggley joined National League side Altrincham on loan for one month.
 He scored on his debut for Altrincham against Solihull Moors, and returned to Fleetwood in November 2021 having made a further two appearances during the loan spell.

+Waterford loans

 In January 2023, he was loaned out to Fleetwood's sister club Waterford for a season long loan until the end of their League of Ireland First Division campaign in November.
+After returning to Fleetwood Town and featuring in a friendly against Waterford, it was announced on 18 January 2024 that Baggley would be returning to Waterford on a second loan spell for their 2024 League of Ireland Premier Division season following their promotion.
+He returned to Fleetwood Town in November 2024 following the end of his loan spell.

+St Patrick's Athletic

+On 3 December 2024, it was announced that Baggley had signed for League of Ireland Premier Division club St Patrick's Athletic on a long-term contract for an undisclosed fee.
+He scored his first goal for the club on 21 January 2025, in a 2–1 win at home to Bray Wanderers in the Leinster Senior Cup.
+On 10 July 2025, Baggley made the first appearance in European competition of his career in a 1–0 win over Hegelmann of Lithuania in the UEFA Conference League at Richmond Park.

 International career

-Baggley has represented Northern Ireland at youth level.
+Baggley has represented Northern Ireland at youth level up to the under-21 level.